 Finally, Roller DJ sent me a Facebook invite for an upcoming soul skate at the end of February.
 I RSVPd without even looking at the date, to be honest.

-When we pulled into the lot that evening, I let out a ridiculous “Yay, black people!” cheer, which made Henry cringe, but you guys just don’t understand how happy I was to see all of the Rollers milling about out there.
+When we pulled into the lot that evening, I let out a ridiculous “Yay, black people!” cheer, which made Henry cringe, but you guys just don’t understand how happy I was to see all the Rollers milling about out there.
 They are THE BEST SKATERS IN THE WORLD.
 They make me embarrassed for my fellow white people, the same way my reverse racism embarrasses Henry.
 Thank god I’m only 2% white.

 Sometimes, during regular afternoon sessions, there is this awesome semi-scene kid who comes alone, with his own green-wheeled skates.
 He is a fast, adept skater and these are things I look for in potential mates, plus he seems like he would be open to listening to Dance Gavin Dance in the cemetery at night, something that is on Henry’s never-to-do list.
 When he showed up after us at adult skate, I could barely contain myself, tugging on Henry’s arm, squealing “I hope he asks me to prom!” in Laura’s face.
 I was also pretty smug because the last time I saw him, Henry argued that he was sure this guy was underage, but the fact that he showed up alone to adult skate made me confident that he is AT LEAST 18.
-Sure, I will probably be consumed with a little bit of shame once we produce roller-babies together, but I’m sure it won’t last long.
+Sure, I will probably be consumed with a bit of shame once we produce roller-babies together, but I’m sure it won’t last long.

 I’ve done worse.